The tripartite-circle crossing number of graphs with two small partition classes: Introduction

-\subparagraph{Organization.} The remainder of our paper is organized as follows: In \cref{sec:2}, we introduce some of the necessary tools based on previous work.
-In \cref{sec:3}, we present our proof.
-We conclude in \cref{sec:open} with a discussion and open problems.
+\subparagraph{Organization.} The remainder of our paper is organized as follows: In \Cref{sec:2}, we introduce tools for counting the number of crossings based on previous work.
+In \Cref{sec:K12n}, we prove \Cref{obs:K11n} regarding crossing-minimal tripartite-circle drawings of $K_{1,1,n}$ and prove \Cref{thm:K12n} determining the tripartite-circle crossing number of $K_{1,2,n}$, and then describe all crossing-minimal drawings.
+In \Cref{sec:K22nProof}, we present our proof of \Cref{th:K22n}, yielding the tripartite-circle crossing number of $K_{2,2,n}$.
+We conclude in \Cref{sec:open} with a discussion and open problems.